Interstate Airlines

 Interstate Airlines was a charter airline based in Maastricht, Netherlands.
-It operates wet lease services within Europe.
+It operated wet lease services within Europe.
 Its main base was Maastricht Aachen Airport.

 There was also a U.S.-based Interstate Airlines which was a cargo air carrier operating Boeing 727-100, Douglas DC-8-62 and Lockheed L-188 Electra freighter aircraft.

 History

 The airline based the Netherlands was founded by Nico Hemmer and Roberto Stinga - former founder and CEO of Air Exel and V Bird - and started operations in July 2005.
 It has 25 employees (at March 2007).
 It went bankrupt in 2010.